araobp/sensor-network-nodered/simulator/README.md

-# Device simulator based on HTML5 and AngularJS
+# Device simulators based on HTML5 and AngularJS

 Device simulators are useful for making MVP (Minimum Viable Product) at a minimum cost: a combination of real sensors/actuators, sensor/actuator simulators and demo slides/videos.
 Everything is orchestrated by a flow on Node-RED.